Posted on

 Inside cover

 One interesting thing is on the back cover.
-It has a Restricted Use Notice saying that the record is for non-commerical use on phonographs in homes and cannot be resold for any other use.
+It has a Restricted Use Notice saying that the record is for non-commercial use on phonographs in homes and cannot be resold for any other use.

 Inside back cover

-It took a while but I was eventually able to digitize the songs below as an MP3.
-If you would like the .wav version of the songs, feel free to contact me and I can send you a copy.
+It took a while, but I was eventually able to digitize the songs below as an MP3.
+If you would like the .wav version of the songs, feel free to contact me, and I can send you a copy.
 Enjoy!

 From Border to Border

 This song is number K209-A in the set and looks like it was composed by Ivan Ivanovich Dzerzhinsky.
 The song runs about a minute and 50 seconds.
-You can download the mp3 here or listen to it below.
+You can download the MP3 here or listen to it below.
 Sung by the Red Army Choir of the USSR.

 The Young Birch Tree